craftercms/docs/source/system-administrators/activities/security/security-change-defaults.rst

      |

-* Replace the default values for database values encryption key and salt before starting Crafter CMS for the very first time.
-Remember that these values should **not** be changed after Crafter CMS has been started.
+* Replace the default values for database values encryption key and salt.
+Remember that these values should **not** be changed after Crafter CMS has been started if the installation has one or more of the following:

+  * Remote repository passwords and keys
+  * Cluster passwords and keys

      .. code-block:: sh
         :caption: *CRAFTER_HOME/bin/crafter-setenv.sh*